-The resource is aimed project at staff involved managers and transnational education projects, most of whom are educators themselves.
-It responds to the need to update and innovate in learning strategies creativity and innovation are reinforced through contact with real life, and not remain as theoretical elements.
+The resource is aimed at project managers and staff involved in transnational education projects, most of whom are educators themselves.
+It responds to the need to update and innovate in learning strategies so creativity and innovation are reinforced through contact with real life, and not remain as theoretical elements.
 At a broader level, it responds to the need to open the design of education projects to a wider group of people.